zstoebs/site/content/about/index.md

 ---

-I graduated from [Vanderbilt University](https://www.vanderbilt.edu) in 2021 with a B.S. in computer science and neuroscience, minoring in applied math, and then again in 2022 with my M.S. in computer science.
+I graduated from [Vanderbilt University](https://www.vanderbilt.edu) in 2021 with a B.S. in computer science and neuroscience, minoring in applied math, and again in 2022 with my M.S. in computer science.
 I was a student researcher in [VISE MedICL](https://www.vanderbilt.edu/vise/visepeople/zachary-stoebner/) advised by [Prof. Ipek Oguz](https://engineering.vanderbilt.edu/bio/ipek-oguz) where I worked on computational neuroscience and deep learning methods for image processing.
-My awesome collaborators were [Dr. Nick Kavoussi](https://www.vumc.org/urology/person/nicholas-kavoussi-md) at VUMC and [David Lu](https://www.vanderbilt.edu/vise/visepeople/daiwei-david-lu/).
+My awesome collaborators were [Dr. Nick Kavoussi](https://www.vumc.org/urology/person/nicholas-kavoussi-md) at VUMC, [David Lu](https://www.vanderbilt.edu/vise/visepeople/daiwei-david-lu/), and [Kilian Hett](https://scholar.google.fr/citations?user=_NqSLFAAAAAJ&hl=fr).

 ---

-I enjoy tennis, heavy weights, trail running, climbing, backpacking in the mountains, [kū & tanka poetry and photography](/kus/), and [hendiadys](/notes/hendiadys).
+I enjoy climbing, heavy weights, trail running, backpacking in the mountains, tennis, and [kū & tanka poetry and photography](/kus/).

 I am an Anglophone > Lusophone > Hispanophone > Francophone.